davecheney/httpstat/README.md

 The big ticket features which are missing at this point are:

 - support for https; this involves negotating the handshake before sending the request, adjusting the various timing points, and using the alternative template.
-- detect when `httpstat` is being piped to a file or other not tty device and disable coloured output.
+- ~~detect when `httpstat` is being piped to a file or other not tty device and disable coloured output.~~ done, thanks @amy
 - support for more CURL flags, like `-H HEADER` and `-X METHOD`.
 - spool response.Body to a temporary file.